Rudolf Gwalther

-Rudolf Gwalther (1519–1586) was a Reformed pastor and Protestant reformer who succeeded Heinrich Bullinger as Antistes of the Zurich church.
+Rudolf Gwalther (2 October 1519 – 25 December 1586) was a Swiss Reformed pastor and Protestant reformer who succeeded Heinrich Bullinger as Antistes of the Zurich church; he was also an author and translator.

 Life

 Gwalther was born the son of a carpenter, who died when he was young.
 Heinrich Bullinger assumed responsibility for Gwalther's upbringing.
-He attended schools in Kappel, Basel, Strasbourg, Lausanne and Marburg and studied mathematics and poetry in addition to theology.
-He learned French and Italian in Lausanne.
+He attended schools in Kappel, Basel, Strasbourg, Lausanne and Marburg.
+He studied mathematics and poetry in addition to theology, French and Italian.
 Landgrave Philip of Hesse brought the gifted student along to the Regensburg Colloquy in 1541.

-When he returned to Zurich, he received the pastorate of St Peter's Church to replace Leo Jud.
-He married Huldrych Zwingli’s daughter Regula (1524–1565).
+When he returned to Zurich the following year he received the pastorate of St Peter's Church to replace Leo Jud.

+In 1542 he married Huldrych Zwingli's daughter Regula (1524–1565); a year after her death, he married Anna Blarer.

 He was an inspiring and popular preacher.
 His sermons and biblical commentaries have been frequently printed and widely read.
-As Zwingli’s son-in-law, he sought to preserve the great reformer's heritage and remained true to his theological orientation.
+As Zwingli's son-in-law, he sought to preserve the great reformer's heritage and remained true to his theological orientation.
 Gwalther's Latin translations of Zwingli's works helped disseminate his thought in the Romance language world.

 For Bullinger, he was a valuable collaborator in the management of the Zurich church and in assisting with his widely dispersed correspondence network.
 Outside of historical narratives, he produced numerous translations, and composed Latin poems and spiritual songs.
-Following Bullinger’s wish, Gwalther was elected in 1575 as his successor as Antistes at the Grossmünster.
+Following Bullinger's wish, Gwalther was elected in 1575 as his successor as Antistes at the Grossmünster.
 He held this difficult office until 1585, when his declining mental state forced him from the post.
 He was succeeded as head of the Zurich church by his longtime colleague Ludwig Lavater.